-This article appeared in Knife Magazine, August 2021.
+This article appeared in Knife Magazine in August 2021.

 Know Your Knife Laws – A Century of Puzzlement – California Knife Law